calyxir/calyx/docs/running-calyx/fud2/index.md

 We *could* have designed FudCore without a separation between setups and operations, so this rule would get declared right next to the `build` command above.
 But that would end up duplicating a lot of setup code that really only needs to appear once.
 So that's why setups exist: to share a single stanza of Ninja scaffolding code between multiple operations.

+### Planners

+Planners are the part of FudCore which figures out which ops need to run.
+Given a list of input files, output states, and required ops, the planner returns a list of ops annotated with each op's input and output files.
+This list of ops is what gets lowered to Ninja.
+FudCore provides multiple planners, each having different behavior.
+The planner to use can be specified with the `--planner` argument.
+The current supported list is:

+- `legacy`: This planner assumes ops only have a singular input and output state.
+It additionally assume the user only provides a single input and wants a single output.
+It then finds the shortest path of ops from the input state to the output state.
+- `enumerate`: Given a list of input and output states, this planner enumerates over all subsets of ops until finding a set of ops which brings the input states to the output states.
+- `sat`: This planner encodes the relation between ops, the inputs, and the desired outputs into a SAT instance and then uses [rustsat's](https://github.com/chrjabs/rustsat) minisat backend to solve this, finding a set of ops.
+The encoding is documented [here](https://github.com/calyxir/calyx/blob/main/fud2/fud-core/src/exec/plan/sat_planner.rs).
+- `json`: This planner parses build scripts emitted by `--mode emit-json` from stdin.
+It then runs this script, ignoring user supplied inputs and outputs.

+All of these planners face ambiguity when assigning filenames to states.
+For example, if there is file `f1.state1` and `f2.state1` and an op taking a file in state1, the planners do not know which file to provide to the op.
+Currently this ambiguity is resolved arbitrarily and cannot be controlled by the user.
+This can cause problems. [#2612](https://github.com/calyxir/calyx/issues/2612) is the relevant issue.